-With the exception of TRM changes that are constrained by section 12.2 or implementation of the TRM reserved by section 12.5, BPA retains the discretion to, in accordance with the applicable procedures of section 13, propose revisions in the TRM to address or avoid unintended consequences that put at risk the policy goals underlying the TRM as set forth at pages 5-7 of the RD Policy.
+With the exception of PRDM changes that are constrained by Section 9.1.4 (Core Provisions) or implementation of the PRDM reserved by Section 9.1.5 (Expressly Not Revisions), BPA may, in accordance with the applicable procedures of this Section 9, propose revisions in the PRDM to address or avoid unintended consequences that put at risk the Principles and Goals underlying the PRDM as set forth in Section 1.1 of the Provider of Choice Policy.

-13.2.1 Unintended Consequence Proposal
+9.3.2: Process for Revisions for Unintended Consequences that Do Not Affect Others or General Policies

+9.3.2.1: Procedures Not Applicable if Unintended Consequences Affect Others or General Policies

-The procedures set forth in this section 13.2.1 apply only to revisions to the TRM as provided for in section 12.3 that address or rectify unintended consequences of the TRM that affect only Customers with CHWM Contracts, or that do not affect or affect only in a de minimus manner the IOU or DSI customers of BPA or BPA customers that are not eligible for or do not take service under CHWM Contracts (“Unintended Consequence Proposal”).
-Such procedures do not apply to, and an Unintended Consequence Proposal does not encompass, proposed revisions to the TRM that are necessary to address or rectify unintended consequences of the TRM that affect BPA programs or policies of general application (e.g., the unintended consequence affects programmatic responsibilities such as fish and wildlife, conservation, or transmission).
+The procedures set forth in this Section 9.6.2 apply only to revisions to the PRDM as provided for in Section 9.6.1 that address or rectify unintended consequences of the PRDM that affect only customers with CHWM Contracts, or that do not affect or affect only in a de minimis manner the IOU or DSI customers of BPA or BPA customers that are not eligible for or do not take service under CHWM Contracts (“Unintended Consequence Proposal”).
+Such procedures do not apply to, and an Unintended Consequence Proposal does not encompass, proposed revisions to the PRDM that are necessary to address or rectify unintended consequences of the PRDM that affect BPA programs or policies of general application (e.g., the unintended consequence affects programmatic responsibilities such as fish and wildlife, conservation, or transmission).

-BPA or a Customer Group may propose an Unintended Consequence Proposal in a 7(i) Process only after complying with the requirements of this section 13.2.1.
+BPA or a Customer Group may propose an Unintended Consequence Proposal in a 7(i) Process only after complying with the requirements of this Section 9.6.2.

+9.3.2.2: Notice

-Before such an Unintended Consequence Proposal is introduced in a 7(i) Process by BPA or a Customer Group, BPA will notify all Customers in advance of the 7(i) process of the Unintended Consequence Proposal and the proponent’s reasons 1) why the Unintended Consequence Proposal will address or rectify the unintended consequence that puts at risk the policy goals underlying the TRM as set forth at pages 5-7 of the RD Policy and 2) how the value of the Unintended Consequence Proposal outweighs any detriment created by it.
-The notice will specify the date by which each Customer may object to the Unintended Consequence Proposal and the means for registering its objection.
+Before such an Unintended Consequence Proposal is introduced in a 7(i) Process by BPA or a Customer Group, BPA will notify all customers in advance of the 7(i) Process of the Unintended Consequence Proposal and the proponent’s reasons 1) why the Unintended Consequence Proposal will address or rectify the unintended consequence that puts at risk the Principles and Goals underlying the PRDM as set forth in Section 1.1 of the Provider of Choice Policy and 2) how the value of the Unintended Consequence Proposal outweighs any detriment created by it.
+The notice will specify the date by which each customer may object to the Unintended Consequence Proposal and the means for registering its objection.

+9.3.2.3: Customer Objection
-BPA or the Customer Group may propose in a 7(i) Process the Unintended Consequence Proposal unless it is objected to by Customers totaling both 1) at least 70 percent of Customers (utility count) and 2) at least 50 percent of the sum of the CHWMs, with both of the foregoing

-measured by the individual vote of each Customer.
-In determining the total, BPA shall count each abstention and absence of a vote as a vote that the Customer does not object to the proposed change.
+BPA or the Customer Group may propose in a 7(i) Process the Unintended Consequence Proposal unless it is objected to by customers totaling both 1) at least 70 percent of customers (utility count) and 2) at least 50 percent of the sum of the CHWMs, with both of the foregoing measured by the individual vote of each customer.
+In determining the total, BPA shall count each abstention and absence of a vote as a vote that the customer does not object to the proposed change.

-In the event that the Customers objecting to the Unintended Consequence Proposal equal or exceed the voting requirements of the preceding paragraph, then BPA, the Customer Group, or any Customer shall not propose in any 7(i) Process the Unintended Consequence Proposal until the voting requirements of this section 13.2 are satisfied.
+In the event that the customers objecting to the Unintended Consequence Proposal equal or exceed the voting requirements of the preceding paragraph, then BPA, the Customer Group, or any customer shall not propose in any 7(i) Process the Unintended Consequence Proposal until the voting requirements of this Section 9.3.2 are satisfied.